Residential Heavy Garbage Collection Schedule

 Appliances and Metal Items:

-Large appliances including refrigerators, stoves, deep freezers, dishwashers, and humidifiers will be collected.
+Refrigerators, stoves, deep freezers, dryers, dishwashers, and humidifiers and other household appliances will be collected.
 Other metal items including empty oil tanks, empty hot water tanks, steel bath tubs, sinks and metal household radiators will also be collected.

 • Appliances containing Freon will be collected separately.

-• It is recommended the doors on a refridgerator and/or deep freezer be removed.
-The doors can be placed seperately in the heavy garbage pile.
+• It is recommended the doors on a refridgerator and/or deep freezer be removed and placed next to the refridgerator or freezer.

 • Empty oil tanks 1140 L (250 gallons) or less in size and empty hot water tanks will be collected.
 Make sure No liquid or residue remains inside these tanks.